ocaml/opam/doc/pages/Manual.md

   package formulas, understood as a conjunction.

     The filtered package formula can access the global and switch variables but not variables from other packages.
-Additionally, special boolean variables [`build`](#pkgvar-build), [`post`](#pkgvar-post),
+Additionally, special Boolean variables [`build`](#pkgvar-build), [`post`](#pkgvar-post),
     [`with-test`](#pkgvar-with-test), [`with-doc`](#pkgvar-with-doc), and
     [`with-dev-setup`](#pkgvar-with-dev-setup) are defined to allow limiting